 To get more information about Washington, DC while planning your trip, see the Visitor Information page, or call the Festival Hotline at (877) 44BLOOM to address specific questions regarding information on area airports, recommended hotels, etc.

-The 2019 Festival will be held March 20 through April 14, with the Parade on Saturday, April 13, 2019.
+The proposed dates for the 2023 Festival are March 20 through April 16, with the Parade on Saturday, April 15, 2023.

-The 2020 Festival will be held March 20 through April 12, with the Parade on Saturday, April 4, 2020.
+The proposed dates for the 2024 Festival are March 20 through April 14, with the Parade on Saturday, April 13, 2024.

 Many Festival events are FREE and open to the public.
 However, there are a few exceptions.
 Browse the Events page for listings and to see which events have admissions fees.

 We are pleased to share that we are currently planning in-person events at the 2023 National Cherry Blossom Festival as well as a variety of virtual and accessible options for those who wish to celebrate spring from home and across the globe.
 The most up-to-date information is available on our website and we encourage you to follow us on Facebook, Twitter, and Instagram for the latest event updates.
 Please note that we are continuing to monitor the latest COVID safety guidelines and our schedule of events may change as we continue to prioritize the health and safety of our participants.